 - Microsoft Excel (.xls)

-Please note - MS programs are limited in their print settings.
-Type and images may shift from each computer, so it is preferrable to convert these files to a pdf to avoid font and spacing issues.
+Please note – MS programs are limited in their print settings.
+Type and images may shift from each computer, so it is preferable to convert these files to a pdf to avoid font and spacing issues.

 If files cannot be converted to a pdf, please include all image files and font files packaged with the document.
 Use the File Package setting or the Collect for Output option to collect all files that will be needed.
 In Adobe programs, it is recommended to convert all fonts to outlines.
 Please retain all layers.

 A word about edges.
 If you want your finished piece to extend all the way to the edge of the sheet, it must be printed with a bleed.
 A bleed is extended image sizing that extends 1/8” beyond the finished cut edge of the piece.
 The file gets printed on a larger size sheet, then the bleed area gets trimmed off to the final cut size.
 This way the ink is all the way to the edge with no white edges or margins showing.
 The bleed also takes into account any design inconsistencies or paper movement when printing and trimming.

 To create the bleed in your digital file, set your bleed margins to 1/8” (.125”) on all sides.
 Extend any graphics, background images or fills on each edge that will bleed to this margin.
 For example, a 4”x6” postcard file with bleeds will end up being 4.25”x6.25”.
 Remember to export your pdf file containing the bleeds.